ADOLESCENCE AS SEEN BY ROBERT PINSKY

 Adolescence as Social Construction

 Psychologists and educators in the early 20th century—most famously G. Stanley Hall—defined adolescence as a unique developmental stage characterized by turbulence, identity formation, and immaturity.
-This scientific framing reinforced the idea that adolescence was natural and universal, even though it was historically new.
+This scientific framing reinforced the idea that adolescence was natural and universal.

 Capitalism and the Youth Market

 Capitalism did not just delay adulthood; it monetized adolescence.
-The rise of youth culture—fashion, music, movies, and later technology—created a powerful consumer demographic.
-Teenagers became both dependent and economically significant, fueling industries that catered to their tastes and anxieties.
+The rise of youth culture—fashion, music, and technology—created a powerful consumer demographic, making teenagers economically significant.

 Adolescence is less a biological inevitability than a cultural invention—one that reflects the needs of industrial capitalism, education systems, and consumer economies.